VIA-DSR-Horsens/DSR-Volunteer-Management/code/DatabaseEFC/DatabaseEFC/api.md

   It can respond with the following status codes:
   1. *Status code 200*: Successful retrieval of administrator data
   2. *Status code 404*: The administrator was not found.
   3. *Status code 500*: Something went wrong while getting data.
+* **GET /Administrator/Volunteer/{volunteerId}:** This endpoint is meant to get administrator's information from their volunteer id.
+  If the volunteer is an administrator, then it returns an administrator object which contains *administratorId*, *volunteerId* and *managerId*.
+  It can respond with the following status codes:
+  1. *Status code 200*: Successful retrieval of administrator data
+  2. *Status code 404*: The volunteer was not found or isn't an administrator.
+  3. *Status code 500*: Something went wrong while getting data.
 * **DELETE /Administrator/{administratorId}:** This endpoint is meant to delete the administrator by their id.
   If the administrator exists, then it's deleted.